Young Guns (film): Plot

 Doc visits Yen Sun before rejoining the gang, and they kill the corrupt Sheriff William J. Brady and his men.
 They meet with a furious Alex, who explains that their badges have been revoked.
-Though they are now wanted men, Billy insists that their actions will bring attention to Murphy's corruption.
-While Charlie revisits a brothel, Billy kills an arrogant bounty hunter, and the gang escapes to Mexico, where Charlie marries a local woman.
-Soon-to-be-sheriff Pat Garrett warns Billy that Murphy's men will make an attempt on Alex's life the following day.
+Though they are now wanted men, Billy insists their actions will bring attention to Murphy's corruption.
+While Charlie revisits a brothel, Billy kills an arrogant bounty hunter at a cantina, and the gang flees to Mexico, where Charlie marries a local woman.
+Soon-to-be-sheriff Pat Garrett warns Billy that Murphy's men will attempt to take Alex's life the following day.

 At Alex's house in Lincoln, the gang is surrounded by Murphy's men and famed bounty hunter John Kinney.
-Realizing that they were lured into a trap, the Regulators survive an entire day's shootout.
-U.S. Army troops arrive, as does Murphy himself with Yen, who runs inside and is reunited with Doc.
-Murphy orders the soldiers to set fire to the house, while Alex's wife leaves unharmed and Chavez slips away.
+Realizing they were lured into a trap, the Regulators survive an entire day's shootout.
+Corrupt U.S. Army troops arrive at the Houses, as does Murphy himself with Yen, who runs inside and is reunited with Doc.
+Murphy orders the soldiers to set fire to the house.
+Alex's wife is allowed to leave unharmed and Chavez slips away.
 Trapped in the burning attic, the gang throws Alex's possessions out of the window, including a trunk with Billy inside, allowing him to surprise their attackers.
 In the chaos, Chavez returns with their rescued horses, and Charlie and Kinney shoot each other dead.
-Steve is killed helping Chavez ride away with Doc and Yen, while Alex is gunned down by a Gatling gun, and Billy escapes after shooting Murphy between the eyes.
-An epilogue from Doc reveals that Chavez took work at a farm in California, Doc moved east and married Yen Sun, Alex's widow became one of the most prominent cattlewomen of all time, and Murphy's ring of corruption collapsed.
+Doc and Yen ride away, and Steve is shot dead after getting a wounded Chavez onto the remaining horse to ride.
+Alex is gunned down by a Gatling gun, and Billy escapes after shooting Murphy between the eyes, killing him.

+An epilogue from Doc reveals that Chavez took work at a farm in California, Doc moved east and married Yen Sun, Alex's widow became one of the most prominent cattlewomen ever, and Murphy's ring of corruption collapsed, especially when Governor Axtell was forced to resign by President Hayes.
 Billy continued to ride until he was killed by Garrett and buried next to Charlie at Fort Sumner, where someone later carved the epitaph: "PALS".

 Cast

-In addition, Tom Cruise briefly appears in a nonspeaking role as one of Murphy's henchmen.
+In addition, Tom Cruise briefly appears in a nonspeaking cameo role as one of Murphy's henchmen that is shot and killed by Charlie during the climactic shootout.
+Cruise made the appearance while visiting friends on the set.
+Country musician Randy Travis has a cameo as a Gatling gunner.